PERIODICALS

 February 2022

-the fauna of Forest Hill Park Lake, this photo is one of dozens I took of mating grasshoppers.
-I used a very different image for The Flap Over Tree Debris Island, but the quatrain I chose fits this pic just as well: "All August, in the lakeside grasses, we see their clasped shapes, groins to
+RIDDLED WITH ARROWS Valentine's month issue featured one of my photographs (of grasshoppers pitching woo) as visual art.
+Here's the site: https://www.riddledwitharrows.com/ [NOTE: this photo was one of dozens I took of mating grasshoppers.
+I used a different image for The Flap Over Tree Debris Island, but the quatrain I chose fits this pic just as well:

 January 2022